-- For children under two: - There will be at least one member of staff for every three children. - At least one staff member will hold a full and relevant level 3 qualification and will be suitably experienced to work with children under two. - At least half of other staff will hold a full and relevant level 2 qualification. - At least half of all the members of staff will be trained in the care of babies. - For children aged two: - There will be one member of staff for every four children. - At least one staff member will hold a full and relevant level 3 qualification. - At least half of the other staff members will hold full and relevant level 2 qualifications.
+- For children aged two: - There will be one member of staff for every five children. - At least one staff member will hold a full and relevant level 3 qualification. - At least half of the other staff members will hold full and relevant level 2 qualifications. - For children aged three and over:

-- For children aged three and over: - Where a staff member with qualified teacher status (QTS), early years professional status, or another suitable level 6 qualification is working directly with the children, there will be one member of staff for every 13 children, and at least one other member of staff will hold a full and relevant level 3 qualification. - Where a staff member with qualified teacher status (QTS), early years professional status, or another suitable level 6 qualification is not working directly with the children, there will be one member of staff for every 8 children, and at least one other member of staff will hold a full and relevant level 3 qualification. - For children in Reception classes: - Class sizes will be limited to 30 children per school teacher.
+Where a staff member with qualified teacher status (QTS), early years professional status, or another suitable level 6 qualification is working directly with the children, there will be one member of staff for every 13 children, and at least one other member of staff will hold a full and relevant level 3 qualification.

+Where a staff member with qualified teacher status (QTS), early years professional status, or another suitable level 6 qualification is not working directly with the children, there will be one member of staff for every 8 children, and at least one other member of staff will hold a full and relevant level 3 qualification.

+For children in Reception classes:

+Class sizes will be limited to 30 children per school teacher.